txt/se20/docs/l20abstraction.md

  - Think of the _layers_ pattern, on steroids
      - Where you grab whole layers and move them to another piece hardware
  - Under the hood, again, this is abstraction.

-## Kinds of abstractions

-Abstraction  has been applied, successfully, dozens of times in the history of computing
-- All these following use the same idea... abstraction
-- The following list is sorted by their memory footprint, largest to smallest:

-1. Operating systems
-2. Virtual machines
-3. Containers
-4. Serverless systems
-5. Erlang's trick
-6. Unix Pipes
-7. Iterators and error handlers
-   - These last two is not the same as the rest
-     - Iterators and error handlers are abstraction tricks for programmers are smaller than
-     - Implemented and popularized by Barbara Liskov
-   - The  rest allow you jump computation around a CPU farm

-Also, for other notes on abstraction that lead to different programming languages (LISP, Smalltalk, Java, Javascript, CoffeeScript)
-- see next lecture

 ## Error handling